 Analyses aside, I always end up with a few stories worthy enough to arouse even the dullest of happy hour companions.
 Guest judging a pie-baking contest at a public library still tops of my list of unusual gigs, and most humorous story.

-My friend Johanna is a manager at Marty’s Market – a local grocery store, café, coffee shop and community gathering space – all housed in one expansive space.
+My friend Johanna is a manager at Marty’s Market – a (now closed) local grocery store, café, coffee shop and community gathering space – all housed in one expansive space.
 An island flanked with counters on three sides sits proudly in the middle of the room.
 One side is a café counter for ordering handcrafted meals made with ingredients sourced from happy farmers.
 The other two sides serve as café seating and cooking demo space.

 Johanna invited me to host a cooking demo at the store to kick-off the holiday season.
 I began the demo by whisking together my favorite balsamic vinaigrette.
 Followed by lightly pouring it over fresh spinach and tossing to coat.
 A sprinkling of a dried fruit mix sold at the market decorated this simple salad.
 The audience ate every last bit of it up.